dgarijo/Widoco/JAR/README.md

 ==========
 If you want to use this project, download all the files of the "JAR" folder into the same folder.
 Then just double clicl the .jar file.

-For customizing the metadata of your ontology, edit the project properties of /config/config.properties.
+For customizing the metadata of your ontology, edit the prpoject properties of /config/config.properties.

 The character ";" is used for lists (for instance first author; second author; third author)